headshot

 Phone: (603) 862-0680

-Office: Psychology, McConnell Hall, Durham, NH 03824
+Office: Mcconnell Hall, Durham, NH 03824

 My research focuses on visual perception from a computational perspective.

-I am especially interested in perceptual grouping, which is an ubiquitous process at different levels of vision.
-For example, the visual system can efficiently group textures, items, features or objects together to extract the statistical properties of visual scenes.
-Or, in 3D depth perception, the visual system groups different regions of an image and assigns them figural or ground status in order to determine the relative depth of perceived surfaces.
+I am especially interested in perceptual grouping, a ubiquitous process at different levels of vision.
+For example, the visual system can efficiently group textures, items, features, or objects to extract the statistical properties of visual scenes.
+Or, in 3D depth perception, the visual system groups different regions of an image and assigns them figural or ground status to determine the relative depth of perceived surfaces.
+I investigate such visual processes by conducting psychophysical experiments.
+I also conduct experiments in Virtual Reality (VR) to test well-known visual phenomena in a realistic environment using naturalistic stimuli.

 To see my most recent publications, please visit my GoogleScholar page: